wpddmcmc/starter-hugo-academic/content/publication/embc2023/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *19th International Conference on Automation Science and Engineering*
+publication: In *45th Annual International Conference of the IEEE Engineering in Medicine and Biology Society*
-publication_short: In *CASE 2023*
+publication_short: In *EMBC 2023*

-abstract: Magnetically-actuated flexible surgical robot has promising applications for ultra-narrow and tortuous orifices.
-However, maximizing its bending capability and manipulability remains a significant hurdle for clinical use.
-In this study, we introduce an objective function that can accurately predict a catheter's bending angle with given numbers of internal permanent magnets (IPMs) under various magnetic fields through iterative calculation.
-The optimal magnets distribution that yields the maximal controllable bending angle, could be determined by optimizing this objective function.
-The effectiveness of this method is validated through simulations and experiments.
-Additionally, we propose a simple control scheme to control the bending angle of the magnetically-actuated catheter based on the piecewise constant curvature model.
-The experimental results demonstrate that the proposed method significantly improves the motion accuracy of the catheter.
-The catheter with the optimized magnet distribution achieved superior tracking performance with an Integral Absolute Error (IAE) of 1.08 rad∙s and maximal controllable bending angle of 150°.
+abstract: This work presents a novel dual-segment flexible robotic endoscope designed to enhance reachability and dexterity during ESD surgery.
+The proposed system is capable of executing multi-angle cutting operations at a small angle relative to the lesion surface, allowing for efficient en-bloc resection.
+Additionally, the system incorporates two calibrated RGB cameras and a depth estimation algorithm to provide detailed 3D information of the tumour, which is used to guide the control framework.
+A stereo visual servoing controller is also implemented to improve path-following performance during surgery.
+Experiments results indicate that the proposed system improves motion stability and precision.
+The root means square error (RMSE) of circle path following is 1.1991mm with a maximum of 1.4751mm.
+Ex-vivo testing demonstrates its significant potential for use in endoscopic surgery.

 # # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.